duncanmmacleod/gwpy-laac-2017/data.rst

    >>> plot.add_timeseries(l1bp, color='#4ba6ff', newax=True)
    >>> plot.show()

-Here we can now see a feature around 15.5-seconds into the data for each interferometer.
+Even with this bandpass, we can't really see anything in the data for either interferometer.

 We can further clean our data by notching out the 60 Hz power-line harmonics: